mashaivy/Beep/README.md

 * input: "3"
 * output: "I'm sorry, Dave.
 I'm afraid I can't do that."

-* 3. Spec: The program will priorotize the exceptions listed above from most importnat (will appply first) to least important (if the more important ones didn't apply)
+* 3.Spec: The program will priorotize the exceptions listed above from most importnat (will appply first) to least important (if the more important ones didn't apply)
 * input: "13"
 * output: "I'm sorry, Dave.
 I'm afraid I can't do that."

 ## Setup/Installation Requirements